davidogundepo/frontend/README.md

-# Getting Started with Create React App
+# JWT-based Authentication System - Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This frontend project is part of the JWT-based Authentication System, which provides a secure user authentication and authorization mechanism.
+The frontend is built using React and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Getting Started

-In the project directory, you can run:
+To start the development server, run the following command in the project directory:

 ### `npm start`